History of FlySafair

 A little known fact about Safair is that we were the first in the world to perform a wheel-based landing on ice!
 To this day we still support researchers who conduct specialised climate related research in Antarctica.
 These missions usually take place in December when the ice is thick enough to withstand the landing weight of the aircraft.
 We operate these missions out of New Zealand flying all the way to the bottom of the world.

 FlySafair Takes Off

 Safair has been involved in passenger airlines for a long time, but before FlySafair, we'd never flown under our own colours.
-Operating on a lease basis we've flown for a large number of local and international airlines including SAA, Mango, Kulula, RyanAir and many others.
+Operating on a lease basis we've flown for numerous local and international airlines including SAA, Mango, Kulula, RyanAir and many others.

 On the 16th of October 2014 we took to the skies with our own pink and blue tail and the business entered into a whole new era.
 Our low fares immediately disrupted the market bringing down the average cost of flying by as much as 32% on some of the routes we operate.
-This in turn opened up the world of air travel to a large number of South Africans who'd never had the chance to fly before.
+This in turn opened up the world of air travel to many South Africans who'd never had the chance to fly before.